 I usually use the breast from a rotisserie chicken for this dish, but any cooked chicken will work.
 Often my husband will grill a couple of extra chicken breasts for lunches or a second meal, and that'll work too!

 You'll need about 2 cups of cooked black beans.
 My preference is always the cooked and then frozen black beans in my freezer, but canned black beans are a pantry staple and an item that I use often in my recipes when I don't have my own.

 Don't care for black beans?
 Substitute your favorite beans, or omit them entirely...

 Vegetables can be a polarizing ingredient for some.
 I rarely meet a vegetable I don't love.
-Because this main dish salad has a Mexican or southwest vibe, I chose the usual suspects - zucchini, corn, and tomatoes.
+Because this main dish salad has a Mexican or southwest vibe, I chose the usual suspects - zucchini, corn, avocado, and tomatoes.
 Again, substitute your favorites.

 On photo day, my avocado was not up to snuff, and had to be relegated to the trash can. 😢Avocados are definitely a tasty addition to your Chicken and Arugula Salad!

 Lastly, the dressing is key to the flavor profile of this simple salad.
 My Cilantro Jalapeño Ranch dressing requires only a few minutes of your time, and it totally makes the dish.
 I've included the recipe below.
 If you are just not into making salad dressings, try a bottled jalapeño or chipotle ranch... something with Mexican flavors!